 The Model United Nations program affords high school students the opportunity to research and debate issues of international importance.
 Each year our Model UN Club will have the privilege of debating other teams on their selected issues.
 Students gain an appreciation of international affairs and cultural differences.
 The program culminates at the YMCA Model United Nations Conference, held in January in Hershey, PA.
-The program occurs during the school year and is open to high school students and 7th and 8th graders.
+The program occurs during the school year and is open to high school students and 6th through 8th graders.

 YOUTH & GOVERNMENT